 Definition: What is a Safety Net Order?

-Safety Net Order is a subtype submitted by the TDSP only for questions regarding missing EDI transactions, and questions pertaining to who the TDSP shows as the Rep of Record in the TDSP system.

-Here is the process for filing a Safety Net Order issue subtype.
+Safety Net Order is a subtype only submitted by the TDSP for questions regarding missing EDI transactions.
+This follows the execution of a previously submitted MVI safety net request., Here is the process for filing a Safety Net Order issue subtype.
 This example will demonstrate the Assignee executing the Complete transition.

 The TDSP begins the process by selecting “Safety Net Order” from the submit tree.